 A strong midsection can help a person maintain good posture and look taller.
 The core muscles are the muscles in the abdomen and along the spinal column.

 These muscles help support the spine.
-When these muscles are too weak, the spine is not properly supported and may get compressed.
-It can also lead to slouching.
+When these muscles are too weak, the spine is not properly supported and may compress.
+This can also lead to slouching.

 To get stronger core muscles, a person can try the following exercises: